Saint Blaise: Blessing of St Blaise

-Cult of Saint Blaise
+Veneration of Saint Blaise

 One of the Fourteen Holy Helpers, Blaise became one of the most popular saints of the Middle Ages.
+In the West, there had been no group honouring St Blaise prior to the 8th century.
 His followers became widespread in Europe in the 11th and 12th centuries and his legend is recounted in the 13th-century Legenda Aurea.
 Saint Blaise is the saint of the wild beast.

-He is the patron of the Armenian Order of Saint Blaise.
+He is patron of the Armenian Order of Saint Blaise.
 In Italy he is known as San Biagio.
 In Spanish-speaking countries, he is known as San Blas, and has lent his name to many places (see San Blas).
 Several places in Portugal and Brazil are also named after him, where he is called São Brás (see São Brás).

-In Italy, Saint Blaise's remains rest at the Basilica over the town of Maratea, shipwrecked there during Leo III the Isaurian's iconoclastic persecutions.

-Many German churches, including the former Abbey of St. Blasius in the Black Forest and the church of Balve, are dedicated to Saint Blaise/Blasius.
+Many German churches, including the former Abbey of St Blasius in the Black Forest and the church of Balve, are dedicated to Saint Blaise/Blasius.